About Health Technology Wales

 Our work currently focuses on three key areas:

-We undertake ‘horizon scanning’ to identify upcoming technologies that are expected to have a major impact on future health and care in Wales and are responsive to the needs and interests of service users, health and care providers and technology partners across Wales.
+We undertake ‘horizon scanning’ to identify upcoming technologies or models of care and support that are expected to have a major impact on future health and social care in Wales and are responsive to the needs and interests of service users, health and social care providers and technology partners across Wales.

 We also support technology innovation and development in Wales by acting as an initial contact point for technology developers.
 Our Signposting Group directs technology innovators to the relevant organisations within Wales who can provide advice and support.

-Responsive to the needs of service users, healthcare providers and technology developers across Wales.
+Responsive to the needs of service users, health and social care providers and technology developers across Wales.

-We assess non-medicine health and care technologies and issue independent, authoritative guidance based on the best available evidence and expertise.
+We assess non-medicine health and social care technologies and models of care and support, and issue independent, authoritative guidance based on the best available evidence and expertise.
 We appraise technologies throughout their lifecycle, from innovation to obsolescence.

-Our work informs commissioning by NHS Wales and care providers and supports decision makers to make evidence-informed decisions on both technology investments and disinvestments.
+Our work informs commissioning by NHS Wales and in social care and supports decision makers to make evidence-informed decisions on both technology investments and disinvestments.

 Collaborative working with people across the health, social care and technology sectors.

-We aim to improve the quality of health and social care in Wales, by assessing the value and optimising the use of clinically- and cost-effective healthcare technologies.
-We monitor the adoption of our guidance, and guidance from other organisations, across all of the Welsh health boards.
-This not only includes uptake of new health technologies, but also disinvestment in current health technologies that are found to be less effective or obsolete.
+We aim to improve the quality of health and social care in Wales, by assessing the value and optimising the use of clinically- and cost-effective technologies and models of care and support.
+We monitor the adoption of our guidance, and guidance from other organisations, across all of the local health boards in Wales and encourage adoption of our guidance in social care.
+This not only includes uptake of new health and social care technologies, but also disinvestment in current technologies that are found to be less effective or obsolete.

-Authoritative guidance to promote use of health technologies that offer the most benefit for the people of Wales.
+Authoritative guidance to promote use of health and social care technologies and models of care and support that offer the most benefit for the people of Wales.